STA-21 CHECK IN

 SCHOLARSHIP OR NON-SCHOLARSHIP PROGRAMS

 As a Navy-option or Marine-option midshipman, you may be enrolled in either the Scholarship Program or the "College Program" (non-scholarship).
 To be selected for the scholarship you must apply online at www.NROTC.Navy.mil.
 If you are not selected for the scholarship, please consider joining the NROTC College Program.
-To apply for the NROTC College Program please contact LT Jefferson at 303-492-4342 or at Aaron.Jefferson@Colorado.EDU for further information.
+To apply for the NROTC College Program please contact LT Lawson at 303-492-2576 or at Duane.Lawson@Colorado.EDU for further information.
 If your freshman grades at the University of Colorado are noteworthy and you demonstrate leadership potential in NROTC; it is possible to earn a scholarship for your last three years in school.
 Students who do not receive a scholarship and who remain in the College Program throughout their four years are also commissioned on active duty.

 Navy scholarship students embark on three summer training cruises during their time here.
 We send our students all over the world, from Hawaii to Italy, to serve on ships, submarines, or with aviation squadrons.
 We make sure that you start to "see the world" early in your career.